mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 Available Tendencies
 --------------------

-FIXME: no avail_tendencies

 The model can produce tendencies for temperature, wind, and all non-chemical tracers for several different schemes.
 Not all schemes produce all tendencies.
-For example, the orographic and convective gravity wave drag (GWD) schemes produce tendencies of temperature and momentum, but not of tracers.
+For example, the orographic and convective gravity wave drag (GWD) schemes produce tendencies of temperature and wind, but not of tracers.
 Similarly, only the planetary boundary layer (PBL), deep and shallow convection, and microphysics schemes produce specific humidity tendencies.
 Some PBL and convection schemes will have tendencies for tracers, and others won't.

-## FIXME#: DELETE A complete list of the tendencies that can be output is shown in :numref:`Table %s <avail_tendencies>`.

-In addition to the tendencies from specific schemes, the output includes tendencies from all physics schemes (“All” in :numref:`Table %s <avail_tendencies>`), from all non-physics processes (“None” in :numref:`Table
+In addition to the tendencies from specific schemes, the output includes tendencies from all photochemical processes, all physics processes, and all non-physics processes (last three rows of :numref:`Table %s
-%s <avail_tendencies>`), and from all photochemical processes.
-Examples of non-physical processes are dynamical core processes such as advection and nudging toward climatological fields.
+<avail_tend_processes>`).
+Examples of non-physical processes are dynamical core processes such as advection
+and nudging toward climatological fields.

 In the supported suites, there are two types of schemes that produce ozone tendencies: PBL and ozone photochemistry.
 The total tendency produced by the ozone photochemistry scheme (NRL 2015 scheme) is